The Projection Booth

 August 13: Antarctic Travelogue.
 I don't know what this was, but there were few film crews going to Antarctica at this time.
 Possibly 90 degrees South (footage from Robert Scott's expedition) or In the Grip of the Polar Pack Ice (a.k.a.
 South, footage from the Shackleton expedition).
 Both are roughly consistent with a six-reel length.
 With the Laurel and Hardy two-reeler Leave 'em Laughing (1928).

-August 14: Another lecture or speech by Eben Fine.
+August 14: Another lecture, speech, or slide show by Eben Fine.

 August 16: Across to Singapore.
 A romantic drama starring Ramon Novarro.
 Came the Dawn is a short comedy starring Max Davidson.